Extended Robot Description Format (XRDF)

 motion generation will not be able to avoid self-collision.

-6. Default joint positions [OPTIONAL]
+6. Default Joint Positions [OPTIONAL]

 The optional default_joint_positions